LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/MavenConcierge.md

 1. `deploymentZone`: Z1-Americas, Z2-EMEA, Z3-APAC

-2. `accountId`: Your LiveEngage account ID
+2. `accountId`: Your Conversational Cloud account ID

 3. `mavenNamespace`: Please enter the Namespace you have defined in your [Context Warehouse Session Store](https://developers.liveperson.com/maven-ai-context-warehouse-context-session-store.html) for storing and retrieving session variables.